pranjal25r/rag_arxiv/README.md

-# VeritasRAG — Evaluation-Driven RAG over Diffusion-Model Papers
+# Citera — Evaluation-Driven RAG over Diffusion-Model Papers

-A retrieval-augmented question-answering system over **~280 arXiv papers on diffusion models**, built to *measure and improve* retrieval quality rather than just ship a chatbot.
+A retrieval-augmented question-answering system over **~304 arXiv papers on diffusion models**, built to *measure and improve* retrieval quality rather than just ship a chatbot.
 Every answer is grounded in retrieved papers and cited; the system **abstains when it lacks evidence** instead of hallucinating; and retrieval strategies are **benchmarked with an LLM-as-judge harness**.

-> Rename freely — `VeritasRAG` is a suggestion.
-Also replace the `~280` corpus count below with your actual number from `data/papers.json`.

 ---